Simple API Integration

 Real-World Success Stories & Case Studies (2025)

-Challenge: A fintech startup needed to integrate multiple payment processors, fraud detection, and compliance checking.
+Challenge: A fintech startup needed to mix quite a few price processors with fraud detection and, therefore, compliance checking.

-Solution: Implemented Stripe Connect API with Plaid for bank verification and Sift Science for fraud detection.
+Solution: Implemented Stripe Connect API with Plaid for monetary establishment verification and, therefore, Sift Science for fraud detection.

 Results: